 All lists will be multiple records, max 100, if more than 100; the more link can be used to get the additional records.

-To be able to use API with N200 Visit, the Web Services contract module should be enabled for the organisation you want to access the data for.
+To be able to use API with Visit by GES, the Web Services contract module should be enabled for the organisation you want to access the data for.
 Once this module is activated, you will receive a so-called API Key, which you need to gain access to the organisation's data.
 If you want to use the implementation based on notifications, you can enter what is called the Notification URL on the Organisation profile page.

-N200 Visit stores it's data in a central data model.
+Visit by GES stores it's data in a central data model.
 This means that the information is divided in organisational- and event information.
 This is applicable to the various resources, as well as to the actual visitor information.

 Therefore a visitor record is always split into two parts: